WhyNotHugo/terraform-aws-redirect/README.md

 # terraform-aws-redirect

-Sets up redirections using AWS CloudFront and Lambda@Edge.
+Sets up redirections using AWS CloudFront.

 Redirects bare domains to www domains, e.g.:

     example.com -> www.example.com

-It also makes sure HSTS is on (non-trivial when using CloudFront or similar balancers).
+It also makes sure HSTS is on.

 Can also set up alias domains, e.g.: